Query Performance Prediction using Relevance Judgments Generated by Large Language Models: Method

 \subsubsection{Inference}

-Given the ranked list $L=[d_1, \dots, d_i, \dots,d_{|L|}]$ with $|L|$ items returned by a ranker $M$ for a query $q$, an \ac{LLM} is employed to automatically predict the relevance of each item in the top-$n$ positions of the ranked list $L$ to the query $q$, formally: \negskip
+Given the ranked list $L=[d_1, \dots, d_i, \dots,d_{|L|}]$ with $|L|$ items returned by a ranker $M$ for a query $q$, an \ac{LLM} is employed to automatically predict the relevance of each item in the top-$n$ positions of the ranked list $L$ to the query $q$, formally:

-where $\hat{r}_i$ is a predicted relevance value for the item $d_i$ at rank $i$. $\hat{r}_i\in\{1,0\}$ , where ``1'' indicates relevant and ``0'' irrelevant.
+where $\mathrm{prompt}(\cdot, \cdot)$ is a prompt to instruct an \ac{LLM} on the task of automatic generation of relevance judgments, as illustrated in Figure~\ref{fig:prompt}.
+We follow the design proposed by \citet{faggioli2023perspectives} to create a prompt that explicitly instructs the \ac{LLM} to output either ``Relevant'' or ``Irrelevant''.
+In our preliminary experiments, we also tested the prompt from \citet{sun2023chatgpt}, which asks the \ac{LLM} the question, ``Does the passage answer the query?'' and expects a response of either ``Yes'' or ``No.'' However, we found that this alternative prompt produced inferior results compared to our chosen design. $\hat{r}_i$ is a predicted relevance value for the item $d_i$ at rank $i$. $\hat{r}_i\in\{1,0\}$ , where ``1'' indicates relevant and ``0'' irrelevant.
 We leave the prediction of multi-graded labels as future work.
 After automatically judging the top-$n$ items in the ranked list $L$, we get a list of generated relevant judgments \smash{$\hat{\mathcal{R}}_{L_{1:n}}=[\hat{r}_1, \dots, \hat{r}_i, \dots, \hat{r}_n]$}, where $\hat{r}_i$ is the predicted relevance value for $d_i$ in $L$.
-We design a prompt to instruct an \ac{LLM} on the task of automatic generation of relevance judgments, as illustrated in Figure~\ref{fig:prompt}.